Cover of Demon Copperhead: a Novel

 • Thelma

-Dori’s friend and morphine source; victim of Dori’s escalating thefts.
+Dori’s friend and morphine source; becomes the victim of Dori’s escalating theft.

 • Jip